Skip to main content

 \(\textcolor{green}{\text{This event is hybrid (in-person and online).}}\)

 The History for Diversity in Mathematics Network, and the Isaac Newton Institute Modern History of Mathematics programme, are running a 2–day workshop on the History of Modern Mathematics in Higher Ed Mathematics Teaching in Cambridge on 4–5 February, to which all are welcome.
 The Programme and Registration are now available.
 Registration is free but essential and has a tight deadline of 19 January.
 In person and online options are available; the workshop has budget to cover reasonable travel and accommodation costs for up to 20 people.
-If you will require such funding in order to attend, contact Isobel Falconer
+If you will require such funding in order to attend, contact Isobel Falconer.

 February 7, 2025